 The native Egyptian pharaohs built the pyramids 2,500 years before Cleopatra was born.
 By the time of her birth, Egypt was in decline and ruled by foreigners.
 (Photo: Vincent Brown/CCBY2.0)

 When Cleopatra was born, Egypt was in frank decline.

 The country had had an impressive run; it had been a superpower for millennia.
 The native Egyptian pharaohs had built amazing cities, pyramids, and temples.
 But that had happened 2,500 years before Cleopatra’s birth.

 By the 900s BC, Egypt had lost its power.
 And it was invaded by the Libyans.

 Why was Cleopatra Macedonian?

 Cleopatra’s family: the Ptolemies.
 They were highly inbred.
 The Ptolemy kings married their full-sisters.
-Only two of them married outside the family.

 All the roads lead to Alexander the Great.